 When your production line depends on precise rotary motion, understanding the relationship between bore size and torque output can mean the difference between smooth operations and costly downtime.
 Many engineers struggle with selecting the right actuator specifications, often overlooking this critical factor.

-The bore size of a rotary actuator1 directly determines its torque output capacity – larger bore sizes generate significantly higher torque due to increased piston surface area and greater force multiplication through the actuator’s internal mechanisms.
+The bore size of a rotary actuator directly determines its torque output capacity – larger bore sizes generate significantly higher torque due to increased piston surface area and greater force multiplication through the actuator’s internal mechanisms1.

 Just last month, I worked with David, a maintenance engineer from a automotive parts facility in Michigan, who was experiencing insufficient torque from his rotary actuators.
 After analyzing his setup, we discovered that upgrading to larger bore rotary actuators solved his torque deficiency while maintaining his existing pneumatic pressure requirements.